 The history of science in Berlin is full of the names of famous scholars like Humboldt, Einstein, Virchow, Koch, Meitner and Planck.
-Major national research organizations such as Fraunhofer, the Helmholtz Association and the Leibniz Association are represented in Berlin by various institutions and research sites.
+Major national research organizations such as Fraunhofer, Max Planck, the Helmholtz Association and the Leibniz Association are represented in Berlin by various institutions and research sites.
 Berlin is known for its open research atmosphere: Researchers appreciate the many opportunities for cooperation between different institutions, disciplines, and between science and industry.

 The more than 70 non-university research institutions in Berlin, along with the universities, form an important basis for the economic development of the region.